chanzuckerberg/czid-bench/README.md

 ## Local files

 For users who lack direct access to S3, scoring also works on a local download of sample results.
 However, you must organize any locally downloaded files in versioned subfolders to match the S3 structure illustrated in the example above.
-Use the option `-p` or `--local-path` to use the local folder instead.
+Use the option `-p <local_path>` or `--local-path <local_path>` to use the local folder instead.

 ## Comparison to ground truth